Configuration Entry

 Element Description

-Inventory ID Inventory ID related to the order being configured.
+Inventory ID The ID of the stock item related to the order being configured.

-Price Calculated total configured price in the currency specified.
-Price updates depending on the price settings for the configuration.
-The standard Currency box is used.
+Price The calculated total configured price in the currency specified.
+Price updates depend on the price settings for the configuration.

-Customer The purpose is to provide the ability to test using customer or customer class pricing and is only visible when you click Actions > Test Configuration on the form toolbar of the Configuration Maintenance (AM207500) form.
+Customer The customer specified for the order.
+The purpose of this value is to provide the ability to test using customer or customer class pricing when you click Test Configuration on the form toolbar of the Configuration Maintenance (AM207500) form.

 Options Tab